Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Discussion

 Unlike previous works \citep{wingate2020influence, andalibi2016understanding} that analyzed a correlation between public discourse and the amount of support received, we examine how users' data sharing may influence the reciprocity of \emph{solicited} support.
 Our results reveal that the intensified degree of self-disclosure in the post, as measured by the number of distinct categories of personal information shared, was strongly associated with acquiring the preferred type of informational support, but not emotional support.
 The observed disparity might be due to respondents' perceptions that people are looking for a specific form of social support. \citet{yang2019channel}, for example, found that sharing unpleasant thoughts and feelings is significantly linked to the notion that people are seeking emotional support, which is subsequently tied to their obtaining emotional support from others.
 Similarly, users' objective self-disclosure may have led respondents to conjecture that they are pursuing informational assistance.
 Additional qualitative investigation into why they have provided such support would clarify the question.
+In line with \citet{andalibi2018social}'s findings, these results imply that support-related subreddits successfully facilitate informational support exchange.
+At the same time, this casts doubt on Reddit's capacity to maintain OHC (especially for the COVID-19 virus) because the bulk of posts requested emotional support but failed to get it.